saguileran/birdsongs/README.md

 synth_bird     = optimizer_bird.SongByTimes(time_intervals)   # find the best syllables for each syllable
 ```

+### Plot and Write

-to visualize and write the synthetic optimal audio
+Visualize and write the synthetic optimal audio

 ```python
 ploter.Plot(synth_bird)